RiotGames/developer-relations/.github/ISSUE_TEMPLATE/bug_report.md

 **Player Impact**
 Describe how this affects League of Legends players.
 Please include the frequency and severity of the issue.

-* Frequency: Every time the user visits the site, they experiennce this issue.
+* Frequency: Every time the user visits the site, they experience this issue.
 Once every ~100 visits this issue occurs.
 * Severity: When this bug happens, a user is unable to use my site.
 I have 200 visits to my site each day, so it affects 50% of site visits.
 * Quantity: There are ~1k players that experience this issue.
 * Region: This affects players in NA and EUW.